OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 C. Steam Wallet

 Steam may make available an account balance associated with your Account (the “Steam Wallet”).
+The Steam Wallet is neither a bank account nor any kind of payment instrument.
+It functions as a prepaid balance to purchase Content and Services.
 You may place funds in your Steam Wallet up to a maximum amount determined by Valve, by credit card, prepaid card, promotional code, or any other payment method accepted by Steam.
 Within any twenty-four (24) hour period, the total amount stored in your Steam Wallet plus the total amount spent out of your Steam Wallet, in the aggregate, may not exceed US$2,000 or its equivalent in your applicable local currency -- attempted deposits into your Steam Wallet that exceed this threshold may not be credited to your Steam Wallet until your activity falls below this threshold.
 Valve may change or impose different Steam Wallet balance and usage limits from time to time.

 You will be notified by e-mail of any change to the Steam Wallet balance and usage limits within sixty (60) days before the entry into force of the said change.
 Your continued use of your Steam Account more than thirty (30) days after the entry into force of the changes, will constitute your acceptance of the changes.
 If you don’t agree to the changes, your only remedy is to terminate your Steam Account or to cease use of your Steam Wallet.
 Valve shall not have any obligation to refund any credits remaining on your Steam Wallet in this case.